mwkorver/lambda-gdal_translate/README.md

 ```bash
 gdal_translate -b 1 -b 2 -b 3 -of GTiff -outsize 50% 50% -co tiled=yes -co BLOCKXSIZE=512 -co BLOCKYSIZE=512' -co PHOTOMETRIC=YCBCR -co COMPRESS=JPEG -co JPEG_QUALITY='85' input.tif output.tif
 ```
 but from AWS Lambda without much more than configuring the AWS Lambda function's memory and timeout settings.
+What makes this possible at scale is that your are working with data in [Amazon S3](https://aws.amazon.com/s3).
 It has been used to process 100s of thousands of files in the aws-naip S3 bucket from their original format into optimized RGB data residing under the prefix /rgb/100pct and /rgb/50pct.
 You can read more about the USDA's NAIP data, part of the AWS Earth on AWS collection [here](https://aws.amazon.com/public-datasets/naip/).

 ## Usage